Connect with us

 Emerging talent has the world at his feet

-BRENNAN JOHNSON HAS WORLD AT HIS FEET
+BRENNAN HAS WORLD AT HIS FEET

 WINGER

-WHAT A FEELING: Brennan Johnson celebrates scoring for Nottingham Forest in their thumping 4-1 win against Leicester last Sunday and, below, on loan at
+WHAT A FEELING: Brennan Johnson celebrates scoring for Nottingham in their thumping 4-1 win against Leicester last Sunday and, below, on loan at

 PICTURE: Alamy